top of page

 32. Liz Wiseman

-Liz Wiseman is the president of The Wiseman Group and a bestselling author whose book "Multipliers" has transformed how organisations think about leadership and talent.
-Ranked on Thinkers50, Liz's research shows that the best leaders are "multipliers" who amplify the intelligence and capabilities of everyone around them.
+Liz Wiseman is the president of The Wiseman Group and a bestselling author whose book Multipliers has transformed how organisations think about leadership and talent.
+Her research shows that the best leaders amplify the intelligence and capabilities of everyone around them.

-Her consulting work with organisations including Apple, Disney, Nike, and Microsoft helps leaders shift from being "diminishers" to "multipliers," unlocking the full potential of their teams.
+Her consulting work with organisations including Apple, Disney, Nike, and Microsoft helps leaders shift from being diminishers to multipliers, unlocking the full potential of their teams.
+Liz appears on the Thinkers50 list.

 Specialties: Multiplier leadership, talent amplification, organisational intelligence, leadership development